The

 information from his research to put up a data base of the New England

-has which is tied together.
-Please take a look at this data to see
+is tied together.
+Please take a look at this data to see if you have

-or see errors that need to be corrected.
-Even if you can't find a
+errors that need to be corrected.
+Even if you can't find a connection

 listed below.

-up.
-This is only a partial list, at the bottom you can click on back
+This is only a partial list, at the bottom you can click on back or next which

 list available.